 Recently, I’ve been on a bit of a research binge on the topic of queer women books, and I’ve been alternately delighted and annoyed to uncover sapphic* books and stories throughout history that I’ve never heard of.
 Lesbian and bi women books are my passion, and I’ve been actively seeking them out for many years now, so it’s frustrating that there is still groundbreaking queer literature that I haven’t encountered until recently.
-I have a lot more to learn, but I wanted to share some of the things I’ve been uncovering.
+I have a lot more to learn about lesbian and bi books, but I wanted to share some of the things I’ve been uncovering.

 The Well of Loneliness by Radclyffe Hall is well-known in lesbian literary circles, and is often credited as the first lesbian novel.
 It does play an important part in sapphic lit, but it is often talked about it in a way that erases the other works that came before it.
 For one thing, several lesbian novels had been published in French before The Well of Loneliness.
 In addition, sapphic poetry didn’t end with Sappho: it has a long tradition, including Wu Tsao’s poetry in China in the 1800s, which preceded Hall’s novel by centuries.
 Here are a few more sapphic works that were written before 1928: